formosa-crypto/formosa-mlkem/proof/correctness/README.md

   multiplication equivalent to the product scanning method used in security/Kyber.ec.
 - Depends only on Fq.ec for the definitions of the field.

+KyberPoly.ec:
+- Proves all poly computations correct with respect to the abstract specifications.